Keyfactor/keyfactor-go-client-sdk/docs/CertificateApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json, text/json
+- **Accept**: text/plain, application/json, text/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## CertificateGetCertificateSecurity
+## CertificatesIdSecurityGet

-> ModelsSecurityCertificatePermissions CertificateGetCertificateSecurity(ctx, id).XKeyfactorRequestedWith(xKeyfactorRequestedWith).CollectionId(collectionId).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()
+> CSSCMSDataModelModelsSecurityCertificatePermissions CertificatesIdSecurityGet(ctx, id).XKeyfactorRequestedWith(xKeyfactorRequestedWith).CollectionId(collectionId).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()

 Gets the list of Security Identities and which permissions they have on the given certificate.